ashi009/node-fast-html-parser/README.md

 ### HTMLElement#tagName

-Get tag name of HTMLElement.
+Get or Set tag name of HTMLElement.
 Notice: the returned value would be an uppercase string.

 ### HTMLElement#structuredText